Health & Wellness

-It’s not coincidence that many people are learning how yoga and other mind/ body practices can help restore inner/outer balance.
-But how many have heard about Ayurveda and the positive impact this ancient practice can have in our health?
+It’s no a coincidence that many people are learning how yoga and other mind/ body practices can help restore inner/outer balance.
+But how many have heard about Ayurveda and the positive impact this ancient practice can have on our health?

 Did you know that Yoga and Ayurveda go hand and hand?
 It’s often said that Ayurveda is the sister science of yoga.

-Ayurveda have impacted other Holistic approaches that are very popular today.
+Ayurveda has impacted other Holistic approaches that are very popular today.
 Therapies like homeopathy and Polarity have their roots in Ayurvedic principles.

-Further more, Ayurveda’s main focus is in maintaining a balanced and healthy lifestyle.
+Furthermore, Ayurveda’s main focus is on maintaining a balanced and healthy lifestyle.
 Hence why yoga, meditation, diet, awareness, and use of natural remedies are part of any Ayurvedic protocol.
-When you are balanced and healthy, this sense of well-being is reflected in your body, relationships and even your work or business.
+When you are balanced and healthy, this sense of well-being is reflected in your body, relationships, and even your work or business.

 What’s Your Dosha?

 Ayurveda states that each individual has a unique constitution or specific combination of basic energies called Doshas.
 So each individual has a unique ratio combination of these energies.
 You can think of them as your unique blueprint and no blueprints are exactly alike.

 Each dosha has general mental, emotional and physical characteristics that influence each individual differently.
 This influence varies based on your unique combination that forms your constitution.